Speters1086/res_strava_reader/README.md

 # res_strava_reader

-for using the strava api to get info on people exersising at res
+for using the strava api to get info on people exersising at res: https://developers.strava.com/